My pain building a WYSIWYG editor with contenteditable

 - Configuring the outcome of the contenteditable (Ie. JSON, Markdown)

-I will be sharing my development story and code in this blog, and you can get the latest updates and support me by subscribing to the newsletter below:
+I will be sharing my development story and code in this blog.

 The future of the real contenteditable